18F/laptop/README.md

 * [ImageMagick] for cropping and resizing images
 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [Postgres] for storing relational data
-* [Python] for programming software and data analysis
+* [Python 3] for programming software and data analysis
 * [Qt] for headless JavaScript testing via Capybara Webkit
 * [Redis] for storing key-value data
 * [RVM] for managing Ruby versions (includes [Bundler] and the latest [Ruby])